airgram/airgram/README.md

 ## Getting started

-**Note:** all examples created with TypeScript but you may use JavaScript.
-Please check out [airgram-js-example](https://github.com/airgram/airgram-js-example).

-A simple example of how to use Airgram:
+A simple example of how to use Airgram ([source code](https://github.com/airgram/airgram-ts-example)):

 ```typescript
 import { Airgram, AuthDialog } from 'airgram'